 It’s not about JACK NELSON, so I’m not going to mention JACK NELSON

 One of Donald Trump’s favorite figures of speech during the 2016 election was apophasis, i.e. emphasizing a point by pretending to deny it.
 “I was going to say ‘dummy’ Bush; I won’t say it.
 I won’t say it,” Trump said.
-By making a point of not mentioning her alleged abuser’s name, Nyad makes him much more present than he might otherwise have been.
+Nyad, by making a point of not mentioning Nelson’s name, makes him much more present than he would have been otherwise.

 “I didn’t write this piece about him.
 But if you want to bring me his head on a platter, please feel free.”
-(She didn’t really say that second sentence.)
-Here are some examples from the Facebook session which demonstrate exactly how much it’s not about Jack:
+(She didn’t really say that last part.)
+Here are some examples from the Facebook session which demonstrate exactly how much it really is about Jack:

 - “My molester may get thrown out of the Swimming Hall of Fame, as he should be….”

 - “Frankly, if he gets thrown out of the Swimming Hall of Fame, I will find that justice.
 Not for me—how about Mark Spitz, how about the great swimmers of all time who are in the International Swimming Hall of Fame.
 Do they deserve to have their Olympic medals and their United States uniforms, under glass, right down the corridor from Jack Nelson?
 He’s a pedophile.
 And now he’s deceased.
 So, you know, I’m not out to ruin his family, I’m not out to ruin anything.”